 Assessing and Managing Risk

-Describe types of risks facing financial institutions.
+- Describe types of risks facing financial institutions.

-Evaluate the methods used to measure financial interest risk.
+- Evaluate the methods used to measure financial interest risk.

-Explain how money markets work.
+- Explain how money markets work.

-Describe how businesses, government units, and individuals participate in money markets.
+- Describe how businesses, government units, and individuals participate in money markets.

-Explain how the roles and functions of bond markets differ from those of money markets.
+- Explain how the roles and functions of bond markets differ from those of money markets.

-Describe the types of equity securities and how they are used by institutional investors.
+- Describe the types of equity securities and how they are used by institutional investors.

 Global Financial Stability

-Explain how the interdependence among international economies and financial markets contribute to global financial stability.
+- Explain how the interdependence among international economies and financial markets contribute to global financial stability.

-Evaluate the opportunities and challenges faced by financial institutions within the international financial system.
+- Evaluate the opportunities and challenges faced by financial institutions within the international financial system.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.